AndrewZhuCC/docker-qbittorrent-trackers-injector/README.md

 - 🧠 **Automatically updates existing torrents** with new trackers
 - 🌍 Supports **multiple qBittorrent instances** via `QBT_HOSTS` and `QBT_PORTS`
+- ⚙️ (Optional) **Also updates** qBittorrent's default setting for appending trackers to new downloads
 - 🐳 Fully compatible with `linuxserver/qbittorrent`
 - 🔒 Supports both **authenticated** and **auth-bypassed** WebUI setups
 - 🔎 Skips **private torrents**